-The Campus Director or Academic Dean (or designee) must provide a written notice of SAP NOT MET status.
+The Academic Dean/Director of Education (or designee) must provide a written notice of SAP NOT MET status.
 The following timelines apply for all students placed on SAP NOT MET status:

-- For linear programs with an Add/Drop period: - o Students must receive the notification by the first day of the term; and - Must complete the Evaluation of Progress form within fourteen (14) calendar days after the notification
+- For linear programs with an Add/Drop period: - o Students must receive the notification by the first day of the term; and

+Must complete the Evaluation of Progress form within fourteen (14) calendar days after the notification.